RISC-KC/basic_rv32s/guidelines/development_log.md

 In this case, Data Memory must also enable writes; upon detecting `FENCE`, the Control Unit should assert **`Memory_Write`** as well.
 RISC-V ISA has no dedicated instruction for flushing a cache buffer to cache and memory.
 Typically cache synchronization is handled by **FENCE**, hence enabling `MemWrite` in CU on FENCE.
-But behaviorally, buffering-then-flush vs. writing into the cache itself and later flushing to memory seem equivalent… I need to study this more.
+But behaviorally, buffering-then-flush vs. writing into the cache itself and later flushing to memory seem equivalent...
+I need to study this more.

 ![RV32I47F_draft](/diagrams/design_archive/RV32I47F/RV32I47F.drawio.png)